-- X = The number of shares to be issued to the Optionee pursuant to the Net Exercise. - Y = The number of shares purchasable under this Option or, if only a portion of the Option is being exercised, the portion of the Option being cancelled (at the date of such calculation). - A = The fair market value of one (1) share (at the date of such calculation). - B = The Exercise Price (as adjusted to the date of such calculations). - 17.18 "NSO" means a stock option not described in Sections 422 or 423 of the Code. - 17.19 "Nonemployee Director" means a member of the Company's Board or the Board of Directors of a Subsidiary who is not an Employee.
-Service as a Nonemployee Director shall be considered employment for all purposes of the Plan, except as provided in Section 4.2. - 17.20 "Option" means an NSO or an ISO granted under Article 5 of the Plan and entitling the holder to purchase shares of Common Stock pursuant to an Award. - 17.21 "Optionee" means an individual or estate who holds an Option. - 17.22 "Participant" means an individual or estate who holds an Award. - 17.23 "Performance Criteria" shall mean a specified percentage or quantitative level in one or more of the following performance measures: - (a) the Company's shareholder return as compared with any designated industry or other comparator group; - (b) the trading price of the Company's common stock; - (c) the results of operations, such as sales, earnings, net income (before or after taxes), cash flow, return on assets, same-store sales, economic profit, or return on investment (including return on equity, return on capital employed, or return on assets);
+X = The number of shares to be issued to the Optionee pursuant to the Net Exercise.

+Y = The number of shares purchasable under this Option or, if only a portion of the Option is being exercised, the portion of the Option being cancelled (at the date of such calculation).

+A = The fair market value of one (1) share (at the date of such calculation).

+B = The Exercise Price (as adjusted to the date of such calculations).

+17.18 "NSO" means a stock option not described in Sections 422 or 423 of the Code.

+17.19 "Nonemployee Director" means a member of the Company's Board or the Board of Directors of a Subsidiary who is not an Employee.
+Service as a Nonemployee Director shall be considered employment for all purposes of the Plan, except as provided in Section 4.2.

+17.20 "Option" means an NSO or an ISO granted under Article 5 of the Plan and entitling the holder to purchase shares of Common Stock pursuant to an Award.

+17.21 "Optionee" means an individual or estate who holds an Option.

+17.22 "Participant" means an individual or estate who holds an Award.

+17.23 "Performance Criteria" shall mean a specified percentage or quantitative level in one or more of the following performance measures:

+(a) the Company's shareholder return as compared with any designated industry or other comparator group;

+(b) the trading price of the Company's common stock;

+(c) the results of operations, such as sales, earnings, net income (before or after taxes), cash flow, return on assets, same-store sales, economic profit, or return on investment (including return on equity, return on capital employed, or return on assets);

-- (d) earnings before or after taxes, interest, depreciation and/or amortization, and including /excluding capital gains - and losses; - other financial results, such as profit margins, operational efficiency, expense reduction, or asset management (e)
+- (d) earnings before or after taxes, interest, depreciation and/or amortization, and including /excluding capital gains and losses; - (e) other financial results, such as profit margins, operational efficiency, expense reduction, or asset management goals; and - (f) the internal or external market share of a product or line of products.